 EPA first issued a Health Advisory Level for PFAS in 2016 at 70 parts per trillion (ppt).
 Because of further research and as EPA determines its regulatory approach, EPA issued a lower Health Advisory Level.

 In June 2022, EPA set updated interim Health Advisory Levels at 0.004 ppt for PFOA and 0.02 ppt for PFOS.
 These are microscopic levels, and trace amounts.
-For perspective, one ppt is equal to one drop of water in 20 Olympic-size swimming pools or one second in 31.7 million years.
+For perspective, one ppt is equal to one drop of water in 20 Olympic-size swimming pools or one second in 32,000 years.

 Maximum Contaminant Levels are regulated and enforceable, and is a standard established by EPA under the Safe Drinking Water Act.
 It represents an acceptable level of a chemical under specified conditions that ensures the safety of a public drinking water supply.